Rivers, Imo, Akwa Ibom lose out of N24bn LIFE-ND rural dev project

 But LIFE-ND has been forced to prune down the area of coverage to six states because of the non-release of the $30 billion pledged.

-Presenting the LIFE-ND Implementation Performance at a media roundtable in Port Harcourt on Friday, the National Project Coordinator, Engineer Abiodun Sanni, said that it had been unable to expand because of NDDC’s failure to remit the money since 2019.
+Presenting the LIFE-ND Implementation Performance at a media roundtable in Port Harcourt on Friday, the National Project Coordinator (NPC, Engineer Abiodun Sanni, said that it had been unable to expand because of NDDC’s failure to remit the money since 2019.

 Sanni explained how the initiative eliminated the three states, saying: “We said we will look at the performance of these nine states in the previous project, they will be ranked, the first six will be selected and the last three will be dropped.